emroussel/atomize/README.md

 ## Motivation

-I love the UI and UX of Atom as well as the speed and reliability of VS Code.
-After looking for a while, I couldn't find any VS Code theme that accurately replicated Atom's One Dark UI, so I made this one.
+I've always loved the UI and UX of Atom, but prefer the speed and reliability of VS Code.
+After looking for a while, I couldn't find any VS Code theme that accurately replicated Atom One Dark's interface and syntax highlighting, so I made this one.

 ## Next steps